pre-srfi/in-source-documentation/template.md

 generate typeset documentation and to provide a base for new editor tools and integrations.

-This SRFI intentionally does not specify a command-line interface (CLI) for a extracting and exporting in-source documentation.
-Such a program would be better specified as part of a different SRFI for package management operations.
+This SRFI intentionally does not specify a command-line interfacefor a program that exports in-source documentation.
+Such an interface would be better specified in a SRFI for package management operations.
+It also does not specify a format for the in-source documentation text, as exporters may choose to support different markup formats.

 In-source documentation is not to be confused with literate programming (LP).
 For in-source documentation systems, documentation is extracted from the source